INTERMAGNET/wg-www-gins-data-formats/ImagMQTT/README.md

 The optional extra metadata may be completely missing, or any part of parts may be included.
-The purpose of this metadata is to allow the data provider to supply metadata values that the Intermagnet data portal will use when constructing IMF, IAGA-2002 and ImagCDF data files.
+The purpose of this metadata is to allow the data provider to supply metadata values that the Intermagnet data portal will use when creating IMF, IAGA-2002 and ImagCDF data files for users.
 The data portal stores a metadata file for each day and publication level of data.
-Thus it is only neccessary for a data provider to send one message per day / publication level containing the optional metadata that they require to be distributed with their data.
+Thus it is only neccessary for a data provider to send one message per day / publication level, containing the optional metadata that they require to be distributed with their data.
 Subsquent messages for the same day / publication level do not require any optional medata.
 If data provider's follow this advice, it is best to provide the optional metadata along with the first data of the day, to ensure that data and